The University of Iowa Young Adult Hip Clinic is the only clinic in Iowa that performs the procedure Becky Hall needed to return to her active life.

 “My life is completely changed”

 Because of her childhood health issues, Hall has had more experience with health care providers than most people her age.
-She says the attention and empathy she received during her hip treatment at UI Hospitals & Clinics is the kind of care all patients deserve.
+She says the attention and empathy she received during her hip treatment at UI Health Care Medical Center is the kind of care all patients deserve.

 “I’ve been used to doctors not taking me and the pain I was experiencing seriously, so I was prepared to feel invalidated,” Hall says.
 “From my first appointment, Dr. Willey was empathetic and took me seriously.
 He and Dr. Westermann were kind and understanding.
 I have nothing but respect for them.”